 The Faceless: He always walks onscreen in front of the table, and when he reaches the table his back is always facing the camera.
 When he addresses the camera directly in One Night Ultimate Werewolf, his face is concealed in shadow.

-The Stoic: The only times he every speaks are to answer the question they call him in for (and he uses extremely short sentences).
+The Stoic: The only times he ever speaks are to answer the questions they call him in for (and he uses extremely short sentences).